-To protect you, your family, pets and the environment, these products must be used carefully and disposed of properly.
-Please don’t put HHW products in the trash, on the ground, down the sewer or into the gutter.
+Hazardous materials dumped on the ground or into the gutter can contaminate soil and the underground water supply.
+These products must be used carefully and disposed of properly.
+Please don’t put HHW products in the trash, on the ground, down the sewer, or into the gutter.

 - Wear protective clothing such as safety glasses and gloves, and work in well-ventilated areas.

 - Store hazardous products in the original containers in a cool, dry place away from children, pets, and food.
 Check for leaks.

 - Do not mix products or store products together that may be incompatible.
 This may cause toxic chemical reactions such as explosions, fires, or skin and eye irritations.

 - Do not store hazardous products for more than one year from date of purchase.

 - Keep the number of the Poison Control Center visible and posted near the telephone in case of emergency: (800) 222-1222.

 More information about Household Hazardous Waste disposal can be found on the County of Fresno website.